ruicore/python/usecase/tree/README.md

 # Tree

-* Sqlalchemy Tree with Postgresql Recursive CTE
+* Sqlalchemy Tree with Postgresql and MySQL Recursive CTE.
-* A Simple Usage for Tree in Postgresql with Sqlalchemy
+* A Simple Usage for Tree in Postgresql and MySQL with Sqlalchemy.
+* Python Code is Shown with Postgresql.

 ## Model